open-education-hub/essentials-security/explaining-the-internet/index.md

 and [Hacking the Web](../hacking-the-web).

 Moreover, we'll explain what happens when you access a URL (we'll also learn how to do this from our terminals).
-Last, but not least, we'll see what those `ssh` commands you've been using in order to solve the remote challenges mean.
+Last but not least, we'll see what those `ssh` commands you've been using in order to solve the remote challenges mean.

 ## Reminders and Prerequisites